CutieCity/guide/docs/cutie-city/custom-emoji.md

 This page is updated automatically via a [GitHub Action] that runs once per week.
-The workflow can also be triggered manually, so feel free to send [@admin] a message if you'd like this page to be refreshed ahead of schedule! :send_love:
+The workflow can also be triggered manually, so feel free to send [@admin] a message if this page is out of date and you'd like it to be refreshed ahead of schedule. :send_love:

 [cutie.city]: https://cutie.city
 [@admin]: https://cutie.city/@admin